This is a personal Blog.

 I also have a close affiliation with UBC Engineering Physics.
 I’m on the “Board of Studies” and support entrepreneurship.

-A big “Thank You” to PMC-Sierra and UBC for providing opportunities for me in the last decade.
+A big “Thank You” to PMC-Sierra and UBC for providing opportunities for me in the last two decades.
 In 2001 I contracted CFIDs and have to be very careful with my time and energy.
-That’s why you’ll find that my recent experience are mainly volunteer activities, part-time and short courses.
+That’s why you’ll find that my recent experiences are volunteer activities, part-time and short courses.
+This journey through CFIDs is the “Why” I learned the meditation and mindfulness skills that I’m teaching in 2018.

 # Way Back in Time